 Participant Loans.
 Active employees who are receiving regular pay from United may borrow from their Plan accounts.
 A loan may not exceed \$50,000 minus their highest outstanding loan balance over the last 12 months or one-half of their total vested Plan account balance, whichever is less.
 The minimum that may be borrowed is \$1,000.
 Loans are funded from the participant's account by a pro rata transfer from each investment fund in which the account is invested.
 Amounts invested in the UCHI Stock Fund or Fidelity Brokerage Link must be transferred to another investment fund to be available to fund a loan.
-The loan is repaid through payroll deductions on an after-tax basis for the term of the loan (a maximum of 60 months) and is subject to an annual interest rate at one percent above the prime rate listed in the Wall Street Journal on the business day preceding the effective date of the participant request (interest rates ranged from 4.25% to 10% at December 31, 2011).
+The loan is repaid through payroll deductions on an after-tax basis for the term of the loan (a maximum of 60 months) and is subject to an annual interest rate at one percent above the prime rate as calculated by Reuters on the first business day of the month the loan is requested preceding the effective date of the participant request (interest rates ranged from 4.25% to 10% at December 31, 2012).
 If the participant takes out a loan for the purchase of the participant's primary residence, the maximum term of the loan is 15 years.
 The amount repaid is reinvested in the participant's account based on the investment allocations at the time of repayment.
 Participants may have up to two loans outstanding at one time.
 Upon the employee's termination of employment, a loan not paid in full within 60 days becomes a taxable distribution.
 Loans not paid on the last day of the calendar quarter following the calendar quarter in which the loan installment payment was due will be in default and the outstanding balance of the defaulted loan plus accrued interest will be considered a taxable distribution.
 An initial fee of \$35 is deducted from loan proceeds.
 In addition a quarterly maintenance fee of \$2.50 is deducted from the participant's account.